jduffield65/coppafish/docs/pipeline/find_spots.md

     `auto_thresh[t, r, c]` is pretty large as the whole point is that all background pixels (the vast majority) have intensity less than it.

-    TODO: GIVE TIMES FOR THIS SECTION WITH THE TWO DIFFERENT METHODS
+    For images of size $2048 \times 2048 \times 50$, the optimised method is around 9 times faster.

 ??? note "Dealing with duplicates"

-    If there are two neighbouring pixels which have the same intensity which is the local maxima intensity, by default both pixels will be declared to be local maxima.
-However if `remove_duplicates == True` in [`detect_spots`](../code/find_spots/detect.md#coppafish.find_spots.detect.detect_spots), only one will be deemed a local maxima.
+    If there are two neighbouring pixels which have the same intensity, which is the local maxima intensity, by default both pixels will be declared to be local maxima.
+However, if `remove_duplicates == True` in [`detect_spots`](../code/find_spots/detect.md#coppafish.find_spots.detect.detect_spots), only one will be deemed a local maxima.